Poissonian resetting of subdiffusion in a linear potential: Optimum resetting

-where $Pe=\frac{\mu X_r}{2D}$ denotes the P\'eclet number which is the ration between the rates of advective and diffusive transport \cite{red01}.
-For obvious reasons, the value $z=0$ will not be taken into account as a root of Eq.~(\ref{eq23}).
-The parameter $\alpha$ characterizes the contribution of random traps in which the particle is frozen in motion for a random time interval from the $\alpha$-stable distribution (Figure~\ref{fig:traj}).
-If $\alpha =1$, no traps exist that is typical for ordinary normal diffusion.
+where $\mathrm{Pe}={\mu X_r}/{2D}$ denotes the P\'eclet number which is the ratio between the rates of advective and diffusive transport~\cite{red01}.
+For obvious reasons, the value $z=0$ will not be taken into account as a root of equation~(\ref{eq23}).
+The parameter $\alpha$ characterizes the contribution of random traps in which the particle is frozen in motion for a random time interval from the $\alpha$-stable distribution (figure~\ref{fig:traj}).
+If $\alpha =1$, no traps exist which is typical of an ordinary diffusion.
 Another limit case, having $\alpha=0$, manifests the particle confinement forever.
-In the pure-subdiffusion limit, $Pe=0$, Eq.~(\ref{eq23}) is reduced to a simple form
+In the pure-subdiffusion limit, $\mathrm{Pe}=0$, equation~(\ref{eq23}) is reduced to a simple form

-which has a single root for each value $\alpha$ \cite{kgn19,sw21}.
-For example, the pure-diffusion case gives $\simeq1.5936$ mentioned in \cite{ems20,rmr19}.
-The tendency of the parameter $\alpha$ from one to zero leads to a monotonic increase in the value of the root to infinity.
-It should be noted that for $\alpha=1$ the transcendental equation (\ref{eq23}) is simplified to
+which has a single root for each value $\alpha$~\cite{kgn19,sw21}.
+For example, the pure-diffusion case gives $z\simeq1.5936$ mentioned in~\cite{ems20,rmr19}.
+The tendency of the parameter $\alpha$ from one to zero leads to a monotonous increase in the value of the root to infinity.
+It should be noted that for $\alpha=1$, the transcendental equation (\ref{eq23}) is simplified to

-obtained in another way for pure diffusion in \cite{rmr19}.
-The left-hand side of Eq.~(\ref{eq23}) can be equal to zero not only because of $Pe=0$.
+obtained in another way for pure diffusion in~\cite{rmr19}.
+The left-hand side of equation~(\ref{eq23}) can be equal to zero not only because of $\mathrm{Pe}=0$.
 The point is that the equation